 It’s wonderful to have a day set aside to celebrate the one that we love, and to feel cherished by someone who cares about you.
-But what’s good for card manufacturers and florists is not necessarily the best thing for your relationship.
-Your expectations of the day and the pressure to be more in love and happier than ever can put a strain us and our relationships.
+But feeling obligated to have a ‘special day’ isn’t always great for us or our relationships.
+Expectations of the day and the pressure to be more in love and happier than ever can put a strain us.

 - Get creative!
 You can create something really romantic in the comfort of your home.
 This could be a candlelit picnic in your front room, your favourite takeaway or even just setting aside some time together, away from your phone and the TV, to talk and re-connect with one another.